oddluck/limnoria-plugins/README.md

 - The ability to customize features that could conceivably need to change (within reason)

 ## Using SpiffyTitles ##
-- You should disable the Web plugin and any other plugins that show link titles for best results
+- You should `unload` the Web plugin and any other plugins that show link titles for best results

+To unload the Web plugin:

+    !unload Web

+Load SpiffyTitles:

+    !load SpiffyTitles

 ## Available Options ##

 `defaultTitleTemplate` - This is the template used when showing the title of a link.